evilsocket/ergo/README.md

     ergo train example --gpus 2

+### Testing and Inference

 Now it's time to visualize the model structure and how the the `accuracy` and `loss` metrics changed during training (requires `sudo apt-get install graphviz python3-tk`):

     ergo view example

+You can use the `relevance` command to evaluate the model on a given set (or a subset of it, see `--ratio 0.1`) by nulling one attribute at a time and measuring how that influenced the accuracy (`feature.names` is an optional file with the names of the attributes, one per line):

+    ergo relevance example --dataset /some/path/data.csv --attributes /some/path/feature.names --ratio 0.1

 Once you're done, you can remove the train, test and validation temporary datasets with: